InquestGeronimo/tllm/README.md

     <img width="400" height="350" src="/img/logo.jpg">
 </div>

-**tLLM** is a comprehensive Python library that simplifies the fine-tuning of large language models (LLMs) for text generation.
+**tLLM** is a comprehensive Python library that simplifies the fine-tuning of large language models (LLMs) for instruction-tuning.
 It is specifically designed to abstract away complexities associated with various libraries from the Hugging Face ecosystem, offering a more encapsulated and user-friendly approach.

 Our goal with tLLM is to simplify the process of fine-tuning LLMs, making it more accessible, especially for individuals who are new to the realm of AI.
-The aim is to lower the barrier of entry for new users to fine-tune LLMs using the state-of-the-art open source stack 🚀🚀.
+The aim is to lower the barrier of entry using the state-of-the-art open source stack 🚀🚀.

 Fine-tuning with large language models helps tailor or constrain the LLM's output to a select downstream task's format.
 The more specific the format requirements of your task, the more beneficial fine-tuning will be.